-2.7 MARIST-LdM VENICE BIENNALE PROGRAM
+2.6 MARIST-LdM VENICE BIENNALE PROGRAM

-Marist-LdM offers four-year credit-bearing undergraduate The Venice Biennale Program is a special four-week, 6-credit studio art and art history program offered by Marist College and Istituto Lorenzo de' Medici (LdM).
+The Venice Biennale Program is a special four-week, 6-credit studio art and art history program offered by Marist College and Istituto Lorenzo de' Medici (LdM).
 Students have a unique opportunity to explore and immerse themselves in a contemporary art exposition, drawing inspiration from the city of Venice and works of renowned and up-and-coming global artists featured at the Biennale sites.